"

 Calculating Moments:

-To calculate the moment that a force exerts on a body, we will have two main options: scalar methods and vector methods.
-Scalar methods are generally faster for two dimensional problems where a body can only rotate clockwise or counter-clockwise, while vector methods are generally faster for three dimensional problems where the axis of rotation is more complex.
+We will have two main options to calculate the moment that a force exerts on a body: scalar methods and vector methods.
+Scalar methods are generally faster for two-dimensional problems where a body can only rotate clockwise or counterclockwise, while vector methods are generally faster for three-dimensional problems where the axis of rotation is more complex.

 Given any point on an extended body, if there is a force acting on that body that does not travel through that point, then that force will cause a moment about that point.
 As discussed on the moments page, a moment is a force’s tendency to cause rotation.